hmurij/CodeAcademy/Spring/spring-mvc-blog/README.md

 # Simple Spring MVC blog

-### Run with H2 database
+### Run with default H2 database

-Start application with `h2` profile
+Start application with h2 in memory database, default profile

 ### Run with Postgres database

-Install Postrges locally, run initial-schema sql script, start application with `postgres` profile.
+Install Postgres locally, run initial-schema sql script, start application with `postgres` profile.

 ### Access the application

 http://localhost:8080

+Blog is pre-populated with demo data on application start in both `default` and `postgres` profiles.
+Login with any author full name password is `password`, administrator username: `admin` password: `admin`.